colaso96/beforeyouradvisor/README.md

 - dean@tenex.co
 - dan@tenex.co

+Pull your credit card transactions from either amex, chase or coinbase and put the files into your drive.

 Login and copy a link to your drive in step 1, then select a business profile, enter some added optional info and click run analysis.
 This will take you to a fake stripe landing page which you can use fake info and the card number 4242 4242 4242 4242 and an expiration date in the future.

 From there you will be able to chat with your data which runs simple sql queries aginst the PG db and generates a summary, keeping the past 5 chats as memory.
 You can also download a csv of your labeled transactions or adjust your profile and run again.
 Additionally, you can view transactions or a category roll-up table.

 ## Business Impact
 This helped me prepare for my meeting with my CPA by generating some transactions that could potentially be deductible for the 2025 tax year.
+For a $10 cost a freelancer or small business can find thousands in potentially deductible expenses for their business.
+The user can also re-run the analysis at different aggressiveness levels and looking for different things.

+Aggregating and standardizing all data is also a large challenge and fantastic output of this tool.
 It is very similar to keepertax.com but I didn't want to pay for it.

 ## What the User Gets